 The container may be crinkly-thin, like nursery seedling containers, or thick and sturdy like a bucket or PVC pipe.
 Some look merely functional, but some are aesthetic joys.
 Beyond their looks, however, you should match the container style with the soil you will use.
 Soils heavy in loam, peat, and clay tend to clump together, so they can do well in containers with larger holes.
 Sandy or chalky soil needs smaller holes or they will spill out over time.

 Whether you decide that bags or containers are the best way to incorporate air pruning into your gardening, you can look forward to several benefits.
-Air pruning creates a branching root structure, means your plants can absorb nutrients more quickly and use all available soil.
-The uniform holes in the containers creates even evaporation from the soil, thereby discouraging root rot.
+Air pruning creates a branching root structure, which means your plants can absorb nutrients more quickly and use all available soil.
+The uniform holes in the container create even evaporation from the soil, thereby discouraging root rot.

 Have a look at our hydroponic store finder to find a location near you!